Chickenpox

 Chickenpox spreads very easily and is very easy to catch.

 The chickenpox virus spreads through the air (by coughing and sneezing) and by direct contact with mucus, saliva, or liquid from blisters.
-Your child can catch the chickenpox virus from touching clothing or other objects that have the blister liquid on them.
+Your child can catch the chickenpox virus from touching clothing or other things that have the blister liquid on them.

 Should my child with chickenpox stay home?